SongkyoLee/workSPHENIX/README.md

 ## 2017/TowerScalePionSample
 * (201710-11) extract the calorimeter scaling constants using single pion simulation
 * not used: later decided to use jet itself instead of pion sample

+<a name="TowerScaleJetSample"/></a>
+## 2017/TowerScaleJetSample
+* (201710-11) extract the calorimeter scaling constants using dijet simulation
+* not used: later decided to scale "Jet E in each Cal Layer" instead of tower by tower (dir name: TowerScale vs. JetScale)

+<a name="JetScaleGammaJetSample_171215collaboMeeting"/></a>
+## 2017/JetScaleGammaJetSample_171215collaboMeeting
+* (201712) extract the calorimeter scaling constants using gamma-jet simulation

+<a name="JetScaleJetSample_171215collaboMeeting"/></a>
+## 2017/JetScaleJetSample_171215collaboMeeting
+* (201712) Apply the scaling constants obtained from Gamma-jet samples to Di-jet samples